Frequently Asked Questions

 4. How long should I expect the bleeding to continue?

 – Bleeding subsides in 24 hours, though oozing may continue off and on for a few days.
 If bleeding continues, bite on a gauze or a teabag.
 Do not hesitate to call the doctors if bleeding continues.

 5. It has been 3 to 4 days after my extraction and the pain is getting worse, what should I do?

-– Call the office to make an appointment for a follow up.
-A very painful condition known as “dry-socket” may develop 3-4 days following tooth removal.
+– Call the office to make an appointment for a follow-up.
+A very painful condition known as “dry socket” may develop 3-4 days following tooth removal.
 Common symptoms are a steady increase in pain, throbbing at the extraction site, ear pain on the side the tooth was removed, and a bad taste or odor in your mouth.
 Treatment involves placing medication into the socket that will ease your pain until the body heals itself.

 6. The stitches have fallen out and it has only been a few days after my extraction, should I worry?

-– Stitches often fall out at various time intervals due to various reasons, that is why multiple stitches are often placed.
+– Stitches often fall out at various time intervals due to various reasons, which is why multiple stitches are often placed.
 Our stitches dissolve on their own, and the wound takes 4-6 weeks to heal.

 – Not to worry.
 The silver cap is called a healing abutment.
 They are placed above the gums intentionally.
 You can brush the cap as your normally brush your teeth.

 2. When can I eat on the side of my mouth where the implant was placed?